ShaneHarvey/RapMap/report.md

-# Efficiently solve read mapping alignments
+# RapMap: Aligning Read Mappings Efficiently

-# RapMap TODOS
+## RapMap TODOS
 SAM flags field is wrong (0x900 for only first read mapping)?

 Add alignment to paired-end reads.
 Should be easy!

 Optimize RapMapAligner?

-Group matricies (m, x, y, tm, tx, ty) for better cache preformance?
+Group matrices (m, x, y, tm, tx, ty) for better cache performance?

 Cache transcript/read to avoid repeated alignments!
 This could lead to a big performance increase because often the hit regions are exactly the same bewteen